 Crude Oil Historical Price Charts – WTI Price History

 Crude oil, commonly known as petroleum, is a liquid found deep within the earth.
 It is composed of hydrocarbons, organic compounds and small amounts of metal.
 It is often referred to as “black gold”, as well the names US Oil, CL and WTI.
 Crude oil is one of the most highly demanded products in the world, and the rates for this commodity have risen significantly in recent times.
 Two main benchmarks for the pricing of crude oil are the United States’ WTI (West Texas Intermediate) and the United Kingdom’s Brent.
-The differences between WTI and Brent involve not only the price, but also the type of oil.
-WTI produces crude oil with a different density and sulfur content.
+The differences between WTI and Brent involve not only the price but also the type of oil.
+WTI produces crude oil with a different density and sulphur content.
 The demand for crude oil is dependent on both global economic conditions and market speculation.
 The common denomination for crude oil prices is the US dollar.

 Current WTI Price: $